Heating Assistance Rebate Program (HARP)

 If your personal or financial situation has changed since last year, you still may qualify.
-Examples of changes include becoming widowed, getting divorced or legally separated, losing your job, or having the custody of your children change.
+Examples of changes include becoming widowed, getting divorced or separated, losing your job, or having the custody of your children change.
 Contact Service Nova Scotia to find out if you qualify.

 Your rebate amount is based on your income.